hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1310_chapter_i.md

 Then two of us met him in the house of our Holy Mother.
 The political sky was black.
 It seemed as if a storm were about to burst. . . .
 Plague, panic and riot were doing their fell work.
-And the Master turned to the two and said, "There are some who scoff at the existence of Kâli.
+And the Master turned to the two and said, "There are some who scoff at the existence of Kāli.
 Yet today She is out there amongst the people.
 They are frantic with fear, and the soldiery have been called to deal out death.
 Who can say that God does not manifest Himself as evil as well as good?
 But only the